Recent items of interest

 "From former member now webmaster for MFD's website Roger Babler"

 In 2015 while we were in San Antonio Texas I met former FDNY Fire Marshal Gregorio Morales we talked a while relating stuff like most "old firefighters" do.
 I was so impressed after talking with Greg I gave him one of our department patches, he thanked me for it and he left for his home across the street from where we were staying ( family members on my wife's side).
 A while later he came back said "i don't have any patches from FDNY but here is one of my old uniform shirts for your department.
 I thanked him and said I would deliver it to the guys.
 I really did not know Gregs part in 911 till the fall of 2023 when we were visited by Karen's family members from Texas.
+Greg was a Fire Marshal and worked out of the station on Webster Ave. which was quarters for Engine 84 and Truck 56.
 Below is both a obit and some of Greg's wife's comments on 911.
 We now proudly display that shirt in our station.

 Here is Greg's uniform on display at our station